Contact us

 2.5 0.003770 0.8852 0.003337

-Total 0.009681
+TOTAL 0.009681

 • Now suppose the premium paid by the policyholder this is X and that it is paid in advance. (as is the case with most insurance contracts).
 The insurance company is certain to receive the first premium at time zero.
 It will receive the second premium after one year if the policyholder is still alive.
 The probability of this is 1-0.003189=0.996811.
 It will receive the third premium after two years if the policyholder is still alive at that time.
 The probability of this is: